Eraser (film): Filming

 Eraser began principal photography on September 13, 1995, in New York City.
 Locations would include The Harlem Rail Yard in the South Bronx, Central Park's Sheep Meadow and Chinatown.
 Following shooting in New York production moved to Washington, D.C.
 For the action sequence which takes place in the Reptile House of New York City Zoo, interiors were built on the soundstages of the Warner Bros.
 Studios in Burbank, California.
 The screenplay went through numerous drafts by some of the most prominent screenwriters in the business, with a great deal of uncredited script-doctoring work being done by and William Wisher.

-One of the most demanding action sequences in the film featured the character of Kruger forced to flee from a jet speeding through the skies at 250 miles per hour.
+One of the most demanding action sequences in the film featured the character of Kruger forced to flee from a jet speeding through the skies at 250 mph.
 Speaking about this scene, director Russell says: "These things are jigsaw puzzle pieces not only within shooting sequence but within each shot.
 You had elements that were live action, elements that were miniature, sometimes computer-generated, and they're all married together in the final processing."
 Some of the physical stunts were performed by Schwarzenegger himself.
-For the "aerial" stunt Arnold was required to fall 65 feet in vertical descent and perform a back flip in mid-flight.
+For the "aerial" stunt he was required to fall 65 ft in vertical descent and perform a back flip in mid-flight.
 The shot took seven takes to get right.
 In the final film, Kruger appears to drop along the length of the fuselage and past the flaming engine of the jet thanks to inventive camera angles and special effects.